sseaman/skillVC/README.md

 Session Handlers are objects that can be registered for when a session is opened or closed.
 These objects can do whatever the developer chooses and have full access to the svContext.

-The location of the session object provided by Alexa is `svContext.lambda.context.session'.
+The location of the session object provided by Alexa is `svContext.lambda.context.session`.
 Also, to allow for additional options, SkillVC provides a new `map` for every skill request at `svContext.session` if developers want another session outside of what Alexa provides.